FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: Experiments

 \section{Experiments}

 In this section, we design a series of experiments to evaluate the failure reasoning and recovery capabilities of FailSafe-VLM in Framka Emika Panda robot arm.
-First, we roll out test seeds in Maniskill to generate unseen failure and success trajectories with new spatial configurations, and compare FailSafe-VLM with three other VLMs to assess the accuracy of predicted failure types and recovery actions.
-Second, we integrate FailSafe-VLM with three state-of-the-art VLA models to evaluate whether it can help them recover from failures and improve overall performance.
-In addition, we further investigate the generalization capability of FailSafe-VLM across different objects and robotic embodiments.
+First, we integrate FailSafe-VLM with three state-of-the-art VLA models to evaluate whether it can help them recover from failures and improve overall performance.
+Second, we investigate the generalization capability of FailSafe-VLM across different objects and robotic embodiments.
+Furthermore, we further roll out test seeds in Maniskill to generate unseen failure and success trajectories with new spatial configurations, and compare FailSafe-VLM with three other VLMs to assess the accuracy of predicted failure types and recovery actions.
 Finally, a qualitative analysis is conducted to visualize the end-effector pose when the VLA model is integrated with FailSafe-VLM.